-Accommodations will be made upon request, if they are reasonably available, irrespective of whether a survivor chooses to report an incident to UC Law SF, local law enforcement, or UC Law SF Administration.
-The Confidential CARE Advocate can provide this assistance to survivors who choose not to report.
+Accommodations will be made upon request, if they are reasonably available, irrespective of whether a survivor chooses to report an incident to local law enforcement, UC Law SF Administrators, or Title IX.
+The Confidential CARE Advocate can provide this assistance to survivors who choose not to report and prefer confidentiality.